-The wash sale rule basically states that if you sell a stock at a loss and buy replacement stock 30-days before, or 30- days after the sale of the same stock, you can't deduct the loss.
+The wash sale rule basically states that if you sell an instrument at a loss and buy a replacement within 30-days of the sale of the same instrument, you can't deduct the loss immediately.
 This rule does not apply to gains, but only to losses.
-Naturally, the IRS wants to tax all of your gains.
+Naturally, the IRS wants to tax all your gains.
 The best way to show the impact of the wash sale rule is through the following example: